phistep/VHSh/README.md

 python3 vhsh.py mandelbrot.glsl
 ```

+If you pass multiple shader files, you can switch between them in the tool.
+To open all files in a given folder, use `my_shader_folder/*`.

 You can pass `--watch` to automatically reload the shader upon file change.

-You can connect a MIDI controller and map uniforms to it's input controls using the
-`--midi` flag and uniform metadata syntax (described below).

 If you're seeing a message like

-> 2024-10-02 22:10:15.567 Python\[75271:1828570\] ApplePersistenceIgnoreState: Existing state will not be touched.
-New state will be written to /var/folders/2b/gfpmffr15n9cwdy6_44mhy8r0000gn/T/org.python.python.savedState
+> 2024-10-02 22:10:15.567 Python\[75271:1828570\] ApplePersistenceIgnoreState:
+> Existing state will not be touched.
+New state will be written to
+> /var/folders/2b/gfpmffr15n9cwdy6_44mhy8r0000gn/T/org.python.python.savedState

 run the following to get rid of it: